JockLawrie/AccessControl.jl/docs/Authentication.md

 ### Example 4
-We can clean this up further using macros.
-This approach also enables us to add an authentication requirement to a resource by adding a line or two to the corrresponding handler.
+We can clean this up further by moving the authentication check for a resource inside the corresponding handler.
 We will use the same approach for specifying authorization requirements too.
 Thus all restrictions associated with a resource a specified in one place, namely the handler itself.
 Our example (members_only4.jl) then becomes:

 ```julia
 using HttpServer
 using SecureSessions